Maelstrom8/Malignance/Documentation/MODDING AND PAWNS.md

 1) Mods that are installed normally, such as texture mods.
 An example is `Oblivion Armor - 4K`
 2) Mods that are installed as loose files and enabled.
 They were already merged into the main archives.
 They do nothing as an enabled mod by itself.
 They exist to tell you that I use it.
 An example is `Easy Clothing IDs with HD Icons`
 3) Mods that have one part of it that is installed normally, and another part that needs to be merged into some archive.
 An Example is `Dragon's Dogma Main Menu - Coils of Light`
 4) All the mods in the optional mods category that are disabled, and even if enabled wouldn't do anything.
-They need to be merged and required special instructions.
+They need to be merged and [require special instructions](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/OPTIONAL%20MODS.md)

 ## Archive Files, Mods and You